romkatv/powerlevel10k/README.md

 Be sure to also [check out the Wiki](https://github.com/bhilburn/powerlevel9k/wiki)!

 ### Installation
-There are two installation steps to go from a lame terminal to a "Power Level 9000" terminal.
+There are two installation steps to go from a vanilla terminal to a PL9k terminal.
 Once you are done, you can optionally customize your prompt.

 [Installation Instructions](https://github.com/bhilburn/powerlevel9k/wiki/Install-Instructions)